Do Go On - 361 - The Hollywood Bandit

 No need.

-I got a fancy name.
+I got it.

-I'd love to thank from Southampton in Great Britain,
+I'd love to thank from Southampton in Great Britain.

-it's John Stockley.
+It's John Stockley.

 It's Josh Stockley.